veggiemonk/awesome-docker/README.md

 ## Utilities
 * [athena](https://github.com/athena-oss/athena) - An automation platform with a plugin architecture that allows you to easily create and share services.
-* [Chaperone](https://github.com/garywiz/chaperone) - A single PID1 process designed for docker containers.
-Does user management, log management, startup, zombie reaping, all in one small package. by [@garywiz](https://github.com/garywiz)
 * [codelift](https://codelift.io/) - CodeLift is an automated Docker image build utility for 'dockerizing' services by [@BoozAllen](https://twitter.com/BoozAllen)
 * [Composerize](https://github.com/magicmark/composerize) - Convert docker run commands into docker-compose files
 * [dexec](https://github.com/docker-exec/dexec) - Command line interface written in Go for running code with Docker Exec images.